mark2185/android-runner/README.md

 g:gradle_bin            - path to gradlew
 g:gradle_project_root   - dirname of g:gradle_bin
 g:adb_bin               - path to adb, defaults to $ANDROID_SDK/platform-tools/adb
-g:gradle_flags          - flags that are injected into gradle invocations, default to `-p`
+g:adb_port              - port for adb to use, defaults to 5037 g:gradle_flags          - flags that are injected into gradle invocations, default to `-p`
 ```